 - 1X point per dollar spent on all other purchases

 Chase's Sapphire cards have undergone several rounds of updates over the years.
-What's left is a strict set of conditions determining an applicant's eligibility for a new card and sign-up bonus.
+The good news is that Chase makes it pretty clear when an applicant is eligible for a new card and sign-up bonus.

 One Sapphire Card Per Customer

 The first significant update to the Sapphire family's T's & C's came in 2017.
-At that time, Chase added verbiage prohibiting customers from opening more than one Sapphire product.
-Before this, customers could apply and receive sign-up bonuses for both the Sapphire Preferred and the Chase Sapphire Reserve®.
-Now, if you have one of these cards, you can't get the other.
+At that time, Chase added verbiage prohibiting customers from opening more than one Sapphire card.

 If you hold a Sapphire Reserve, Chase won't approve you for a Sapphire Preferred.
 You'll need to downgrade your Sapphire Reserve to a non-Sapphire product first, then apply.
 That is, of course, provided you qualify under the next stipulation.